GW170608: LIGO's lightest black hole binary?

 Figures from the Publication

-For more information on these figures, see the full publication here.
+For more information on how these figures were generated and their meaning, see the full article.

 Figure 1.
 Sensitivity of LIGO detectors at both Hanford and Livingston, shown as noise on the Y axis and gravitational wave frequency on the X axis.
 The Hanford graph shows noise 4 minutes before the event (grey) which was before the commissioning activity started, and noise during the event (red).
 Note the much larger noise between about 20 Hertz and 30 Hertz at Hanford during the event.
 The noise at the Livingston detector is shown in blue.
 (Adapted from Figure 4 in the paper)